The 2025 Startup Tech Stack: A Founding Engineer's Opinionated Blueprint

 Key Assumptions for This Guide

-Given these constraints, I'm making several opinionated assumptions:
+Given these constraints, before we proceed to building our stack, I'm making several opinionated assumptions:

-• Mainstream over niche: While cutting-edge frameworks might offer technical advantages, the ecosystem and talent pool around established technologies like React provide practical benefits for hiring, troubleshooting, and accessing resources.
+- Mainstream over niche: While cutting-edge frameworks might offer technical advantages, the ecosystem and talent pool around established technologies provide practical benefits for hiring, troubleshooting, and accessing resources.

-• Operational simplicity trumps complete control: Managed services and platforms that reduce operational burden are worth the potential lock-in or customization tradeoffs for most startups.
+- Operational simplicity trumps complete control: Managed services and platforms that reduce operational burden are worth the potential lock-in or customization tradeoffs for most startups.
+The small additional cost is trivial compared to the engineering time saved.

 Backend Architecture & Databases: The Foundation for Rapid Iteration

-This approach to ownership has been enabled by significant shifts in backend architecture that have progressively removed barriers between frontend and backend development.
+This shift hasn't happened overnight, but through a series of evolutions that have progressively removed barriers between frontend and backend development.

 The Evolution of Backend Development